Wollivan/SquadronLeader/README.md

 You will need to print the following from the STLs directory:

+#### For each player:

-- plane.stl x1 for each player
+- player_plane.stl x1 for each player
-- altitude.stl x4 for each player
+- player_altitude.stl x4 for each player

+#### To share either print:

+- move_all.stl x1

+or

-- straight.stl x1 (or 1x for each player if you wish)
+- move_straight.stl x1 (or 1x for each player if you wish)
-- bank.stl x1 (or 1x for each player if you wish)
+- move_bank.stl x1 (or 1x for each player if you wish)
-- turn.stl x1 (or 1x for each player if you wish)
+- move_turn.stl x1 (or 1x for each player if you wish)

-For the range string you will meed a piece of string which is longer than the length of 3 of the 1 cost manuever template.
+For the range string you will need a piece of string which is longer than the length of 3 of the 1 cost manuever template.
 You then need to tie 2 knots the distance of 3 straight maneuver templates apart.

 ## Downloads